konstantinkrumin/spotify-clone/README.md

 # Spotify Clone

-Spotify clone that incorporates some basic functionality like signin / signup, payment handling, playing audio and replicates UI.
+Spotify clone that incorporates some basic functionality like signin / signup, payment handling, playing audio.
+It also replicates Spotify UI.

 Technologies used through the course: **NextJS**, **React**, **Typescript**, **Supabase**, **Stripe**, **TailwindCSS**